-To put things in perspective in 2014, billings from app sales rose 50 percent from the previous year, which results in roughly $15 billion in revenue for app developers and a $4.5 billion cut for Apple.
-Yea that’s allot of money that Apple is making buy just having the app store and selling apps that developers created for the platform.
+To put things in perspective, in 2014, billings from app sales rose 50 percent from the previous year, which results in roughly $15 billion in revenue for app developers and a $4.5 billion cut for Apple.
+Yea that’s allot of money that Apple is making but just having the app store and selling apps that developers created for the platform.

-So what can you do to make more of that cut that is being split up among the developers?
-The answer is obviously, charge more than $.99 for your apps but the golden question is why people pay more than the standard $.99 to download your app?
+So what can you do to make more of that cut that is being split up among developers?
+The answer is obviously charge more than $.99 for your apps but, the golden question is will people pay more than the standard to download your app?
 Let’s take a look at a scenario where I actually did pay $7.99 for an app and I was very happy to do that!

-I recently got married in October 2014.
+I got married in October 2014.
 My beautiful wife and I were going to Maui, HI for our honeymoon and we knew it was the perfect place to chill out and relax after the wedding.
 We knew very little about Maui and we had never been there before.
-We did have a friend set us up with a really nice condo rental directly across from the beach.
+We did have a friend set us up with a really nice condo rental across from the beach.
 It was beautiful.
-If you are wondering, yes the picture to left was taken from my iPhone when we were hanging out on the beach in Maui!

-We need to get information about the island, what to do (we like to hike), where to eat (without spending a fortune), how to get snorkel gear (we knew we wanted to try this).
-So I found a fantastic app called Maui Revealed. https://itunes.apple.com/us/app/maui-revealed/id431462560?mt=8
+So we need to get information about the island, what to do (we like to hike), where to eat (without spending a fortune), how to get snorkel gear (we knew we wanted to try this).
+So I found a fantastic app called Maui Revealed.

 Let me know what your thoughts are about this topic, please add your comments below.